 So, what is actually the best option?
 How often should you really wash your hair?

 The answer is not black and white, and it depends a lot on certain factors.
-Different hair types deserve different washing treatment.
+Different hair types deserve different washing treatments.
 Let’s take a look at all of the different sides, factors, and ideas to once and for all figure out how many times a week shampooing is safe.

 Every other day